 The Los Angeles-Long Beach Combined Statistical Area had a total population of 18.7 million in 2018, distributed across a total land area of 88,000 square kilometers (U.S. Census Bureau, 2020).
 It comprises five counties (Los Angeles, Orange, Riverside, San Bernardino, and Ventura) and 3,917 census tracts.
-To exclude nearly empty desert and mountain tracts with large land areas, we exclude any tracts that are below the 2.5th percentile of both residential and employment density.
-This excludes less than 1% of workers and leaves us with 3,846 tracts.
+To omit nearly empty desert and mountain tracts with large land areas, we exclude any tracts that are below the 2.5th percentile of both residential and employment density.
+This excludes less than 1% of workers and leaves us with 3,846 tracts that constitute the set of locations in the model.
 We focus on the five years between 2012 and 2016.
-To construct tract-level data on the residential and workplace employment, we use the LEHD Origin-Destination Employment Statistics (LODES) data for years 2012 to 2016.
-Tract-level wages are constructed using the data from the American Community Survey (ACS) and the Census Transportation Planning Products (CTPP).
+To construct tract-level data on the residential and workplace employment, we use the LEHD Origin-Destination Employment Statistics (LODES) data for the years 2012 to 2016.
+Tract-level wages are constructed using the American Community Survey (ACS) and the Census Transportation Planning Products (CTPP).
 We also use CTPP to estimate bilateral commuting times.
 Finally, prices of residential and commercial floorspace come from the universe of transactions provided by DataQuick.
-Please refer to Appendix A for more details on the data.
+Refer to Appendix A for more details on the data.

-The baseline probability of telecommuting, $\psi$ , is set to 0.0374.
-This number corresponds to the fraction of workers who report that they primarily work from home in the 2012-2016 individuallevel data from the American Community Survey for the Los Angeles-Long Beach CSA.
-The fraction of time that telecommuters spend at an on-site workplace, $\theta$ , is set to 0.114, based on a survey questionnaire of Global Work-from-Home Experience Survey (Global Workplace Analytics, 2020).
-The elasticity of commuting time with respect to traffic volume, $\varepsilon_V$ , is set to 0.2, following Small and Verhoef (2007).
-In Appendix section E we discuss robustness of results to different values of $\varepsilon_V$ .
+The baseline probability of telecommuting, ψ , is set to 0.0374.
+This number corresponds to the fraction of workers who report that they primarily work from home in the 2012-2016 individual-level data from the American Community Survey for the Los Angeles-Long Beach CSA.
+The fraction of time that telecommuters spend at an on-site workplace, θ , is set to 0.114, based on Global Work-from-Home Experience Survey (Global Workplace Analytics, 2020).
+The elasticity of commuting time with respect to total traffic volume in the city, ε_V , is set to 0.2, following Small and Verhoef (2007).
+In Appendix section E we discuss the robustness of results to different values of ε_V .